Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ## Usefully DRY

+The example we've run through in this video to build up our understanding of how macro's work have been very abstract and not very useful, so I wanted to go over a quick example of how I've started using Macro's.

-I'm going to show you how I'm using macros in my own code, but for the purposes of IRISS I've modified the examples to avoid using crates which, if you haven't notice, I've avoided in this series to focus purely on the core language.
+I'm going to show you how I'm using macros in my own code, but for the purposes of IRISS I've modified the examples to avoid using crates.

+Crates are how we share reusable Rust code between each other but, if you haven't noticed, I've avoided using any in this series to focus purely on the core language.

-If you're comfortable with crates and async Rust, and are curious what the differences are in my real code, there's a link to the app I've been building on stream in the description of this video.
+If you're comfortable with crates and async Rust already, and you're curious what the differences are in my real code, there's a link to the app I've been building on stream in the description of this video.

-The example we ran through to build up our understanding of how macro's work is very abstract and not very useful, so I wanted to go over a quick example of how I've started using Macro's.
+---

 In the Fio's Job Tracker app I've been building with the help of folks in the chat of my streams, I've leaned heavily into composing my types using Traits to form common behaviour.